 IS IT HARD TO MEMORIZE ALL THE WORDS AND NOTES?

 Harder for some than for others, but some great methods have been developed by the society to help with that.
 Even when you don't read music, learning tracks are usually available to listen to, and just the repetition of singing along in the car or wherever will make it easy to learn the songs.
 Every barbershopper in the country is familiar with 12 songs in a book called the Polecat songs.
 These are standard barbershop songs that you will want to learn as soon as you can, because once you know your part for these songs, you will be able to walk into any chapter meeting in the country and sing along with their members.
 Beyond that, the Jubil-Aires have a "repertoire" or group of songs that most members know and that can be used for the appropriate performances.
 It won't take long to learn those songs either, and for most of them, learning tracks are available.
-Most new members find that after being on the risers and listening to a song for several times (and maybe looking at the music while the chorus is singing), they are soon singing along.
+Most new members find that after listening to a song for several times (and maybe looking at the music while the chorus is singing), they are soon singing along.
 There will always be someone else singing your part who will be willing to stand behind you and sing so that you can hear the part, and that helps, too.

 Most importantly, as the chorus learns new songs, you will be on the same page as everyone else, learning the song right along with the rest of us.
 Typically, when a new song is introduced, each section goes to a separate area with a recording of the song where their part is predominant (or louder than the other parts).
 They will listen to the recording for two or three times; then they will say the words as they listen a couple times; then they will just hit the notes (using short "doots" instead of words) a couple times to make sure they are hitting the correct notes right away; and finally they will sing along several times.
 By the time the chorus reassembles, most people will be able to sing the song with very little reference to the music.
 This is a proven method for learning new material, and it is good exercise for the brain!!!